Skip to Main Content

 Media & Outreach

-On Jan.
-27, Azalea Iniguez of NBC Univision Los Angeles requested a Spanish-speaking DFPI representative to provide on-air tips on how to best access fire relief resources and how to avoid scams related to the fires.
-DFPI outreach specialist Antonia Villasenor gave a brief on-camera interview in Spanish to Iniguez.
+For example, on Jan.
+27, 2025, DFPI outreach specialist Antonia Villasenor gave an on-camera interview in Spanish to NBC Univision Los Angeles about how to best access fire relief resources and avoid scams related to the fires.
 See the full segment below or on the Telemundo 52 website.